 In other cases, your doctor may recommend a single dose of oral antifungal medication, or a combination of medications.

 Trichomoniasis is a very common sexually transmitted infection (STI).
-According to the Centers for Disease Control and Prevention (CDC), are infected with trichomoniasis at any given time.
+According to the Centers for Disease Control and Prevention (CDC),

 Symptoms of trichomoniasis include:

 - change in vaginal discharge: either a thin amount or noticeably more; it may be clear, white, yellow, or greenish with an unusual fishy smell.